fast-af/developer-portal-starter/developer-portal/for-sellers/quickstart.md

 ## Looking Ahead

-Fast is constantly working to integrate with additional eCommerce platforms.
+**Fast is constantly working to integrate with additional eCommerce platforms**.
 If your store runs on an eCommerce platform not listed among our [supported platforms](/developer-portal/for-developers/platforms.mdx), talk to one of our representatives using this [form](https://v2.fast.co/contact-sales).
 We may still be able to help you.

-And stay tuned as we add more eCommerce platform integrations.
+And **stay tuned as we add more eCommerce platform integrations**.
 Check out the [Fast Newsroom](https://www.fast.co/newsroom/news) and [Fast’s Twitter](https://twitter.com/fast) for updates.

 Welcome to Fast!